 Unless an image or visual is specifically licensed as being

-we should assume that it is covered by Copyright, even if there is no specific copyright statement noted.
+assume that it is covered by Copyright, even if there is no specific copyright statement noted.

 Images that are licensed under CC or are in the Public Domain provide a great way to enhance your OER work and course materials, without traditional copyright barriers.